-The 31-year-old said she is "astounded" that she has been credited for her positive effect on race relations with the Muslim community as she described the anti-Islamic abuse she still suffers.
+The 31-year-old said she is "astounded" that she has been credited with having a positive effect on race relations with the Muslim community as she described the anti-Islamic abuse she still suffers.

-Becoming the latest castaway on Radio 4's Desert Island Discs, Hussain said: "It sounds really silly (but) it feels like that's become a part of my life now, I expect it.
+Becoming the latest castaway on Radio 4´s Desert Island Discs, Nadiya said: "It sounds really silly (but) it feels like that's become a part of my life now, I expect it.

 "I expect to be shoved or pushed or verbally abused, because it happens, it's happened for years."

-The mother-of-three said the abuse has made her even more determined to be a role model to her children and the wider Muslim community.
+The mum-of-three said the abuse has made her even more determined to be a role model to her children and the wider Muslim community.